flaging/MyAutoHotKey/README.md

 # MyAutoHotKey
-A AutoHotKey script of mine.
+A AutoHotKey script of mine

+20180315
+This is the original version of my script.
+I would upgrade my script and add more function..